 Land Management Practices

 Land management at Turner Ranch has created quality habitat for upland birds and waterfowl.
 Idaho Power and the C.J.
-Strike Wildlife Management Area (WMA) advisory committee review Turner Ranch land management practices yearly.
+Strike Wildlife Management Area (WMA) advisory committee review Turner Ranch land management practices annually.

 Idaho Power manages the area with the public’s interest in mind.
 We clean up the land, control weeds, and build and remove fences.
 In the future we will continue to control weeds and care for riverbank habitat.